jonkykong/SideMenu/README.md

 ## Known Issues
 Don't try to change the status bar appearance when presenting a menu.
 When used with quick gestures/animations, it causes the presentation animation to not complete properly and locks the UI.
 See [radar 21961293](http://www.openradar.me/21961293) for more information.

+## Thank You
+A special thank you to everyone that has [contributed](https://github.com/jonkykong/SideMenu/graphs/contributors) to this library to make it better.
+Your support is appreciated!

 ## About Me
 My name is Jon Kent and I'm a freelance iOS designer, developer, and mobile strategist.
 I love coffee and play the drums. **Hire me!**